nevanscott/uxui0120/_lessons/hig.md

 unit: 2
 day: 17
 topics:
-  - native
+  - Native App
-  - navigation
+  - Navigation
-  - ui
+  - User Interface
 description: |
   We'll focus on Apple's Human Interface Guidelines for iOS (phones and tablets) for now, with an emphasis on the navigation models in iOS.
 objectives: